linode/docs/docs/security/encryption/gpg-keys-to-send-encrypted-messages/index.md

     - User IDs: `exampleName2 (example comment) <user2@example.com>`
     - Subkey: `sub`

    Throughout the remainder of this guide, the first public key will be used to encrypt our message.

-   {{< note >}}
 The output may vary slightly depending on the version of Ubuntu you are using.
-{{</ note >}}

 ## Generate a Revocation Certificate

-A revocation certificate is useful if you forget your passphrase of if your private key is somehow compromised.
+A revocation certificate is useful if you forget your passphrase or if your private key is somehow compromised.
 It is used to notify others that the public key is no longer valid.
 Create the revocation certificate immediately after generating your public key.

 Generate a revocation certificate.
 Replace `user@example.com` with the email address associated with the public key: